What is HIV/AIDS?

 How is HIV/AIDS diagnosed?

-There are several types of HIV tests used to diagnose HIV infection.
+Several types of HIV tests are used to diagnose HIV infection.
 Early HIV infection often causes no symptoms.
-It must be found by testing a person's blood for disease-fighting proteins (antibodies) against HIV.
+It must be found by testing a person's blood for proteins (antibodies) made against HIV.
 Or the virus itself can be detected.
 Tests used to find antigen-antibody are a preferred method of testing.
-Antigens are foreign substances (virus).
-They cause a response from the body?s immune system.
-Antibodies are made by the body to fight the antigens.
-Testing for antibodies and the virus may not be positive until 2 to 12 weeks after infection.
-People exposed to HIV should be tested for HIV infection as soon as they think they may have been exposed to the virus.
-In some cases a person may have been recently exposed or possibly exposed to HIV and early testing is negative.
-Then repeat testing in 2 to 12 weeks will often be advised.?
+In this case, antigens are a portion of the virus.
+They are a sign of the active virus and also cause a response from the body’s immune system.
+Antibodies are made by the body in an attempt to fight the virus and its antigens.
+Testing for antibodies and the virus is generally positive within 10 to 28 days after infection.
+But it may sometimes take longer, especially if an older HIV test (not the antigen-antibody test) is used.
+People exposed to HIV should be tested for HIV infection as soon as possible.
+In some cases a person may have been very recently exposed or possibly exposed to HIV and that very early testing is negative.
+This is much less likely now with newer antigen-antibody testing.
+You may need to do repeat testing in 1 to 4 weeks.

 How is HIV/AIDS treated?

 As with many other conditions, finding HIV early offers more chances for successful treatment.
-Antiviral medicines for HIV can stop the virus from further harming the body.
+Antiviral (or antiretroviral) medicines for HIV can stop the virus from further harming the body.
 This allows some or all of the damage to be healed.
+Antiretroviral treatment that fully controls the virus can also work well to prevent spreading the virus to others.
 People can then often live a normal life span and have a normal sex life and family life.

 There is currently no cure for HIV infection.
-But people who takes the medicines and stay on them may be able to keep the virus completely under control.
-Talk with your healthcare provider for more information regarding various medicine therapies for the treatment of HIV/AIDS.
+But people who take the medicines and stay on them may be able to keep the virus completely under control.
+Almost everyone with HIV infection will benefit from and needs anti-HIV (antiretroviral) treatment.
+Everyone whose HIV infection has progressed to AIDS needs antiretroviral treatment.
+Untreated AIDS will always lead to death.
+There is no other effective treatment other than antiretrovirals.
+Talk with your healthcare provider for more information about various medicines for treating HIV/AIDS.

 A lot of research is being done to find a vaccine that might either prevent HIV infection or help the body to better control HIV infection.
-Currently, no vaccine has been shown to be effective enough to be used.
+Currently, no vaccine has been shown to work well enough to be used.